dorianwolff/Odacity-Gacha/README.md

 * ('any character') means you should press 'any chanracter' to access the function
 * When in doubt press 'enter'
-* Displaying character images do not work yet in the terminal.
-Maybe downloading specific packages might solve this
+* Displaying character images does not work yet in the terminal.
+Maybe downloading specific packages might solve this.
-* Keep in mind as long as this comment is here, the project is not completed !
+* Keep in mind as long as this comment is here, the project is not completed ! :)
 * Have fun !

 ## Prerequisits